 I must have been born with the hunter-gatherer gene.
-Every year as spring wanes and summer heats up, I fidget and fuss and am seized by a berry obsessive-compulsive disorder!
-I just can't stand to wait for berry season to begin.
+Every year as spring wanes and summer heats up, I fidget and fuss and just can’t stand to wait for berry season to begin.
 The berries shown above are the first black raspberries this season–a small quantity, but there are more on the canes.

-Inevitably, I conduct several April and May pre-harvest inspections of the wild black raspberries in the woods and red raspberries in my yard, Finally, in mid-June, they finally take on enough color to be picked.
-At which point I grab a bucket and go bask in my berry foraging glory once again!
-I've been picking raspberries since childhood, and the first harvest almost always happens the same week Maryland schools let out.
+Inevitably, I conduct several May pre-harvest inspections of the wild black raspberries in the woods and red raspberries in my yard.
+Finally, in mid-June, the black raspberries finally take on enough color to be picked.
+At which point I grab a bucket and am off foraging again!
+I’ve been picking raspberries since childhood, so it’s a ritual now.

 The wild black raspberries I forage for today grow in several patches in open space behind my Maryland house.
-I'm happy to say that no one else in the neighborhood seems to have noticed them, so I don't have to share with anybody but the birds!
+I’m happy to say that no one else in the neighborhood seems to have noticed them, so birds are my main competition!
 Note that the fully ripe berries in the pic are the same color but rounder in shape (and have a different flavor) than blackberries.
-The partly ripe fruits are red and still sour, and the completely "green" berries are yellow and hard.
+The partly ripe fruits are red and still sour, and the completely “green” berries are yellow and hard.
 Only the fully ripe fruits are easy to pluck from the tiny white caps at the ends of the stems.
-(Look closely, and you can see these left where several berries were already picked.)
+(Look closely, at left, and you can see these where several berries were already picked.)

 The red raspberries I pick are right in the corner of my yard, about 15 feet from my front door.
 As the photo shows, they’re just beginning to ripen, so I’ll be enjoying them on and off for three or four more weeks.